 Adjunct Professors: These professors are not regular faculty members.
 They are hired on a part-time basis and often do not have offices on campus.

 Audit: A formal audit may be elected by any full-time undergraduate student after the first semester, provided that she has her instructor's permission and agrees to abide by the instructor's conditions for the audit.
 A student may formally audit no more than one course each semester.
 A formal audit will appear on the student transcript, but no credit is given.
 A formal audit may not be used to satisfy any of the all-University requirements.
 More information on the formal audit option is available on the Auditing/Grading Options page.

-Colleges of the Fenway (COF): Colleges of the Fenway is a collaborative effort of six neighboring Boston-based colleges in the Fenway area.
-These colleges include: Simmons, Wheelock, Emmanuel, Wentworth Institute of Technology, Massachusetts College of Art and Design, and Massachusetts College of Pharmacy and Health Sciences.
+Colleges of the Fenway (COF): Colleges of the Fenway is a collaborative effort of five neighboring Boston-based colleges in the Fenway area.
+These colleges include: Simmons, Emmanuel, Wentworth Institute of Technology, Massachusetts College of Art and Design, and Massachusetts College of Pharmacy and Health Sciences.
 Students can register for courses across these colleges.
-Learn more on the Cross-Registration page.
+Learn more about the Colleges of the Fenway.

 Credits for Prior Learning (CPL): The Credit for Prior Learning (CPL) program for degree-seeking Dix Scholars offers an opportunity to receive college credit for knowledge gained through life experience.
 CPL students can apply for up to 24 credits for learning attained through employment, volunteer work, hobbies, travel, or other activity.
 Credit is not granted for the experience itself but for the university-level learning that resulted from the experience.
 IDS 227, a seminar for Dix Scholars applying for CPL, is taught each fall and spring semester by the CPL coordinator.
 This course grants two credits in addition to the credits awarded through CPL.
 CPL credits do not count toward Simmons residency or independent learning requirements.